 If you are currently one of my students, or a Member, you can ask your question by posting in the appropriate Forum.
 I've got Forums for all of the topics I teach, including Access, Excel, Word, Windows, and more.
 While I don't guarantee that your question will be answered in a TechHelp video, chances are you'll get some kind of help.
-I've got lots of fantastic advanced Developer students and Forum Admins who love to help people out.
+I've got lots of fantastic advanced Developer students and Forum Admins and Moderators who love to help people out.
 I do my best to help people in the Forums too, but there are only so many hours in the day.

 Types of Questions

 Questions I usually select for TechHelp videos should be generic "how to" questions that will help a wide variety of users in different situations.
 Generally, your question should start with "how can I?"
 Questions also need to have mass appeal.
 It needs to be something that other people will find of value as well.
 Some examples include: